nyomanyudiantara/LLMGoogleMaps/README.md

-# LLMGoogleMaps
-Local LLM that can output Google Maps's especially on where to find places to go/eat/etc.

 # 🌍 Google Maps Discovery Tool for Open WebUI

 This repository contains a Python-based tool designed for **Open WebUI**.
 It enables local LLMs to perform real-time location discovery, rendering interactive Google Maps and navigation links directly within the chat interface.